alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 It probably is obvious by now that we really enjoyed the time we spent in both Vietnam and Cambodia.
 We wish to go back there some day :)

-We went there for the history, architecture and the beautiful nature, and came back home with a nice feeling of having met wonderful people along the way.
+We went there for the history, architecture and the beautiful nature.
+We came back home with a nice feeling of having met wonderful people along the way.
 We always felt safe and welcome.
 We were curious about the local culture, and people were quite open about it.
 The fact that we learned a few words in the local language (how to say hello and thank you) also helped a lot, especially with the people that did not really speak English and were trying to.